-All portfolios and examination papers will be marked by two examiners, referring to a third, independent, examiner if appropriate.
+All portfolios and examination papers are marked by two examiners, referring to a third, independent, examiner if appropriate.
 All marks are subject to moderation and ratification by the Institute's Examination Board.

-Pass Mark
+Pass mark

-Candidates will be required to achieve a minimum of 60% overall and minimum of 50% in each of the written paper and oral assessment.
+Candidates will be required to achieve a minimum of 60% overall and a minimum of 50% in each of the written paper and oral assessment.

-Administration Relating to Qualification
+Administration Processes Relating to Qualification